-There was a lack of detailed information provided by the crematorium operators, perhaps relating to commercial sensitivities that made it difficult to accurately assess the provision for cremation.
-However, enough information was gathered to determine that neither operator is operating at anywhere near capacity.
+Little data was available relating to the provision for cremation.
+However, enough information was gathered to determine that operators are operating at capacity.
 Therefore, this is unlikely to become an issue within the assessment period.
 If capacity were to become an issue, it is likely that one of the operators would install an additional cremator or one of the larger funeral directors would consider purchase of a cremator.

-The assessment has not been compromised by a lack of information or by cost of obtaining information and is considered to be a full and balanced assessment of cemeteries and crematoria.
+The assessment has not been compromised by a lack of information or by cost of obtaining information and is considered to be a full and balanced assessment of cemeteries and crematoria